insecurityofthings/jackit/README.md

   - Microsoft Wireless Optical Mouse 2.0
   - Microsoft Wireless Notebook Optical Mouse 3000
 - Dell KM632 (on the roadmap)
-- AmazonBasics wireless devices (on the roadmap)
-- HP wireless devices (on the roapmap)
+- HP wireless devices (on the roadmap)
 - Lenovo wireless devices (on the roadmap)

 Tested on Windows 7/8.1/10 and macOS 10.11/10.12.
 Not tested against Linux.
 Let us know if it works or doesn't work on your device.